zx80/pg-schema-version/README.md

 Please consider them first to check whether they fit your needs before considering this one.
-In contrast to these tools, `pg-schema-version` emphasizes a _simple_ approach based on a single plain SQL scripts and no configuration, to provide limited but useful features with safety in mind.
+In contrast to these tools, `pg-schema-version` emphasizes a _simple_ approach based on a single plain `psql` SQL scripts and no configuration, to provide limited but useful features with safety in mind.
-The application schema status is maintained in one table to detect reruns.
+The application schema status is maintained in one table to detect reruns, including checking patch signatures.
 Several application can share the same setup.

 ![Status](https://github.com/zx80/pg-schema-version/actions/workflows/test.yml/badge.svg?branch=main&style=flat)